 Studying abroad can be a rewarding and life-changing experience.
-Research has shown that studying abroad enhances ones career, academic performance, retention, and personal development.
-Remarkable findings show that study abroad students tend to have higher salaries, GPA's, acceptance to their preferred graduate schools, and overall satisfaction with career selection and skills (www.studyabroad.ucmerced.edu/study-abroad-statistics).
-It is a continuation of your educational journey in a different place, culture, and context, which provides an opportunity to develop adaptability, problem-solving and communication skills, as well an expanded world-view.
+Research has shown that studying abroad enhances one's career, academic performance, retention, and personal development.
+Remarkable findings show that study abroad students tend to have higher salaries, GPA's, acceptance to their preferred graduate schools, and overall satisfaction with career selection and skills (http://studyabroad.ucmerced.edu/study-abroad-statistics/statistics-study-abroad).
+It is a continuation of your educational journey in a different place, culture, and context, which provides an opportunity to develop adaptability, problem-solving and communication skills, as well an expanded worldview.

-Culture consists of beliefs, traditions, behavior, norms as well as diets, language, smells, sights, and sounds.
+Culture consists of beliefs, traditions, behavior, and norms, as well as diet, language, smells, sights, and sounds.
 To make the most of your experience, we strongly encourage you to fully experience all of these components.
 There are many subtleties that you will learn through your senses.
 At times, you may feel overwhelmed with all of the differences in your life.
 We will have culture shock sessions to assist your transition if you are here for an extended period of time.
 We support your efforts to experience this culture fully.